walkevedant/Customer-segmentaion-and-Targeted-Marketing-using-SQL/README.md

-# Customer segmentaion and Targeted Marketing using SQL
+# Customer segmentation and Targeted Marketing using SQL

 Problem Statement: